zhaoyutong43210/CBCT_Scatter_CCMB/README.md

  - [ ]  [Train & evaluate the U-net work](U-net/README.md)
  - [ ]  Test on mulitiple paitents dataset
  - [ ]  Publication

- Last updated on Feb 16, 2022 by Yutong Zhao

 ### Codes and Software used in this project:
 * [EGS_CBCT](https://nrc-cnrc.github.io/EGSnrc/doc/pirs898/egs_cbct.html) in the [EGSnrc code system](https://nrc-cnrc.github.io/EGSnrc/)